morganthomas/winning-arguments/winning-arguments.md

 We can immediately generalize this answer as follows.
 Legal laws are among the rules of the social game that the members of a society play in order to constitute that society.

+Thus far we have gotten rid of two distinctions between laws and rules.
+We have terminologically separated objective laws of nature out of usages of the term "law" in its unqualified usage.

 TODO: What are rules?

 ### Winning